tea522/tea522.github.io/_pages/about.md

 Research Interests
 ======
-My research interset is Gromov-Witten invariant theory, Quantum K theory and Mirror symmetry.
-Recently I work in the field of mirror symmetry of Fano-LG models.
+My research interset is Gromov-Witten theory, Quantum K-theory and Mirror symmetry.
+Recently I am working in the field of mirror symmetry of Fano-LG models.
 And I am also interested in Geometric representation theory.

 Papers and Preprints
 ======